BBai-Tips/bbai/README.md

 ## Roadmap

 BBai is continuously evolving.
-Future plans include:
+Here's an overview of our planned features and approximate timelines:

+1. Short-term (Next 3-6 months):

 - Implementation of RAG and embedding capabilities for enhanced project understanding and comprehensive project visibility
+- Initial support for additional LLM providers

+2. Medium-term (6-12 months):
 - Agent Orchestrator: A powerful feature that allows the LLM to break down complex tasks into smaller chunks managed by sub-agents.
 This enables:
 	- Faster and more cost-effective processing for simple tasks using smaller models
 	- Reduced context window size and costs for multiple conversations
 	- Synchronous task completion for improved overall operation speed
-- Support for additional LLM providers
 - Expanded tool ecosystem for more specialized tasks

+3. Long-term (Beyond 12 months):
+- Advanced integration with version control systems
+- Collaborative features for team-based projects
+- AI-driven project optimization suggestions

+Please note that these timelines are approximate and subject to change based on development progress and community feedback.

 ## Join the BBai Community